PonkeDanker/travandromalgbti/content/what-we-do/index.md

 We participate in the annual Dublin Pride Parade & many more annual Pride events and celebrations throughout the country.
 {% end %}

-{% card(
-	image="protest-sign.jpg",
-	title="Get involved",
-	linkTitle="Find out more",
-	linkTarget="/what-we-do/card-4-get-involved"
-	color="green"
-) %}
-You want to get involved in our work?
-We would be delighted to hear from you.
-{% end %}
 </ul>